 How Long Does Chickenpox Last?

-The period over which chickenpox symptoms affect the body varies from case to case.
+The period over which chickenpox symptoms affect the body, and is an infectious disease, varies from case to case.

-The formation of scabs over these blisters is generally regarded as the key indicator that chickenpox has progressed beyond its contagious phase.
+The formation of scabs over these blisters is generally regarded as the key indicator that chickenpox has progressed beyond its contagious phase and is no longer infectious.
 However, it is important to note that in some cases, these blisters can continue to form even after the initial phase of infection has passed.
 This is particularly common among individuals with weakened immune systems.

 Can I Fly with Shingles?

-Just like chickenpox, travelling with shingles is generally acceptable provided you have clearance from your GP declaring you fit to fly, and you comply with your airline's health and safety regulations.
+Just like chickenpox, travelling with shingles is generally acceptable provided you carry a letter of clearance from your GP declaring you fit to fly, and you comply with your airline's health and safety regulations.

 However, checking with your airline beforehand is a must.
 Whether that means you check online or even give them a call to discuss their policy before you turn up at the airport.
 The last thing you want is to get turned away at the aircraft cabin door before boarding.